samiamlabs/minireach_docs/source/teleop.rst

 To drive the robot base, hold the primary deadman button (button 10 above) and use the left joystick.

-To move the fork up and down use the right joystick.
+To move the fork up and down, hold the secondary deadman button (button 11 above) and use the right joystick.

 .. warning::

     Whenever driving the robot, always lower the fork to avoid damaging objects and people

-To control the 3D camera, release the primary deadman and hold the camera deadman (button 11).
+To control the 3D camera, release the secondary deadman (button 11).
 The right joystick now controls camera tilt.